Plant Guides12 min read

 Night10–12°C (50–54°F)Below 5°C: growth halts

 Lower night temperatures improve flavor by increasing sugar-to-acid ratios in the fruit.
-The UNH research found that all cultivars exhibited reduced fruiting above 35°C (95°F), making active cooling essential for summer production in warm climates.
+The UNH study found that all cultivars exhibited reduced fruiting above 35°C (95°F), making active cooling essential for summer production in warm climates.

 Light Requirements